Corporate Transparency Act Exemptions: Does Your Business Qualify?

 An inactive entity will not have to file an initial beneficial ownership report if it meets all of the following criteria:

-• Must not have been formed or registered before January 1st, 2020.
+• Must have been formed or registered on January 1st, 2020.

 • Must not be engaged in any active business operations, including contracts, making investments, or generating revenue.

-• Cannot be owned or controlled by a foreign person, directly or indirectly.
+• It cannot be owned or controlled by a foreign person, directly or indirectly.

-• There cannot be changes in the entity’s ownership structure within twelve months.
+• The entity’s ownership structure must remain the same within twelve months.

-• The entity must not have sent or received funds over $1,000 within the preceding 12 months.
+• The entity must have yet to send or receive funds over $1,000 within the preceding 12 months.

 • The entity cannot hold any assets, such as property, investments, or intellectual property.